-Sonoran Desert Reptile Monitoring Project |
+Reptile Monitoring Project

-The Great Plains Reptile Monitoring Project is testing a standardized, probability-based survey that would enable monitoring of terrestrial reptile populations in native habitats.
 The project initiated in 2013 to compare standardized visual encounter surveys for landscape-scale monitoring of terrestrial reptile populations.
-We are currently analyzing data collected between 2013-2016, and expect to complete manuscripts to submit for peer-reviewed publication in 2020-2021.
+We have completed analyzing data collected between 2013-2016, and expect to complete manuscripts for peer-reviewed publications in 2025-2026. |

 |